tidbcloud/terraform-provider-tidbcloud/docs/resources/cluster.md

 ### Read-Only

 - `id` (String) The ID of the cluster.
+- `status` (String) the status of the cluster.

 <a id="nestedatt--config"></a>
 ### Nested Schema for `config`

-Required:

-- `root_password` (String) The root password to access the cluster.
-It must be 8-64 characters.

 Optional:

 - `components` (Attributes) The components of the cluster.
   - For a Developer Tier cluster, the components value can not be set.  - For a Dedicated Tier cluster, the components value must be set. (see [below for nested schema](#nestedatt--config--components))
 - `ip_access_list` (Attributes List) A list of IP addresses and Classless Inter-Domain Routing (CIDR) addresses that are allowed to access the TiDB Cloud cluster via [standard connection](https://docs.pingcap.com/tidbcloud/connect-to-tidb-cluster#connect-via-standard-connection). (see [below for nested schema](#nestedatt--config--ip_access_list))
+- `paused` (Boolean) lag that indicates whether the cluster is paused. true means to pause the cluster, and false means to resume the cluster.
+  - The cluster can be paused only when the cluster_status is "AVAILABLE".  - The cluster can be resumed only when the cluster_status is "PAUSED".
 - `port` (Number) The TiDB port for connection.
 The port must be in the range of 1024-65535 except 10080, 4000 in default.
   - For a Developer Tier cluster, only port 4000 is available.
+- `root_password` (String) The root password to access the cluster.
+It must be 8-64 characters.

 <a id="nestedatt--config--components"></a>
 ### Nested Schema for `config.components`